 stationed at Penarth

 My name is George, and I am a Fire Fighter (FF) stationed at Penarth fire station.
-I’ve been a FF in SWFRS for around 7 years now however I didn’t start my career in this brigade.
+I’ve been a FF in SWFRS since around 2013, however I didn’t start my career in this brigade.
 I enrolled in Mid and West Wales Fire and Rescue Service in 2000 and due to house moves and personal circumstances, I decided it was time to work closer to home .
 My decision to transfer to South Wales Fire and Rescue Service (SWFRS) is one that I’ve never regretted.

 Upon my transfer to SWFRS I decided to be upfront with my sexuality as a gay woman, which is quite tough in a new environment with new colleagues.
 Now, I’m not one to just ‘tell’ people and I never expect people to ask assume or presume, after all, we don’t tend to ask people if they’re straight right?!
 Including this information into everyday conversation was the best decision I made.
 My colleagues absorbed the information like it was an everyday occurrence which, as you can imagine, was extremely comforting as I embarked on my new career in a different service.